-Iza Ding is an Assistant Professor of Political Science at the University of Pittsburgh with a secondary appointment in Public Policy at the Graduate School of Public and International Affairs.
-She is a scholar of comparative political development, with a focus on Asia and Eastern Europe.
-Her research explores environmental politics and authoritarian governance, with active projects in the realms of environmental policymaking and implementation, environmental attitudes and behavior, bureaucratic organizations, and the rule of law.
+Iza Ding is Assistant Professor of Political Science with a courtesy appointment in Public Policy.
+She is a scholar of comparative political development, with published and ongoing projects on environmental policymaking and implementation, environmental attitudes and behavior, bureaucratic organizations, populism, nationalism, democratic erosion, and the rule of law.
+Her book The Performative State is forthcoming with Cornell University Press.

 1381 Democratic Erosion